-Compared to other deep spectroscopic surveys, Lockman-SpReSO reaches a depth parameter \citep{Djorgovski2012} 1.2 times greater than that achieved by the VVDS/ultra-deep survey \citep{LeFevre2013}.
-It is also more advantageous in terms of continuum sensitivity and spectral coverage than z-COSMOS \citep{Lilly2007} and AEGIS-DEEP \citep{Davis2007}, respectively.
+Compared to other deep spectroscopic surveys, the Lockman-SpReSO project reaches a depth parameter \citep{Djorgovski2012} 1.2 times greater than that achieved by the VVDS/ultra-deep survey \citep{LeFevre2013}.
+It is also more advantageous in terms of continuum sensitivity and spectral coverage than z-COSMOS \citep{Lilly2007} and AEGIS-DEEP \citep{Davis2007} respectively.
 These advantages are largely due to the possibility of using the collecting surface of a 10-metre class telescope and a powerful instrument such as OSIRIS.
-The achievable sensitivities are higher than those attainable by surveys with smaller collecting surfaces, i.e.\ the SDSS survey, even considering the later releases.
-In addition, our study is the most complete, extensive, and statistically significant of the optical counterparts of Herschel infrared sources to date.
+The sensitivities achievable are higher than those attainable by surveys with smaller collecting surfaces (i.e.\ the SDSS survey), even considering the later releases.
+In addition, our study is, to date, the most complete, extensive and statistically significant of the optical counterparts of the \textit{Herschel} IR sources.